emileaben/openipmap-provision/README.md

-django-openipmap-provision
+openipmap-provision
 ==========================

-Provisioning of a development version of django-openipmap.
+Provisioning of a development version of openipmap.

 Prerequisites
 =============